osTicket/docs/Getting Started/v1-11 Overview.rst

-Custom Columns/Custom Queues
+Custom Queues and Columns
 ----------------------------

 **Summary:**
 |br|
-With Custom Columns and Queues, Agents can completely customize the way they view tickets in the help desk.
-This feature gives the freedom to create personal queues that only a specific agent can see where they can specify what the criteria is for the queue, what columns are displayed for the queue, and what filters the Agent would like to see for the queue.
+With Custom Queues and Columns, Agents can completely customize the way they view tickets in the help desk.
+This feature gives Agents the freedom to create personal queues that only they can see.
+They can specify what the criteria is for the queue, what columns are displayed for the queue, and what quick filters they would like to see for the queue.

 In addition to being able to create personal queues, Agents can also modify how existing queues show up specifically to them by editing the existing queues.